 Too many guests will get them removed.
 And potentially you also.

 Q: When do you rent cottages?

 A: Summer mostly, a little in the Spring.
-Never in the Fall or Autumn or Winter.
+Sometimes in the Fall or Autumn but pretty much never in the Winter.

 Q: Okay, but seriously, when do you rent cottages?

 A: Long story, pull up a chair and get comfortable.